-FERC defines demand response as "a reduction in the consumption of electric energy by customers from their expected consumption in response to an increase in the price of electric energy or to incentive payments designed to induce lower consumption of electric energy."9 In actual operation, demand response may consist of a variety of strategies to reduce electricity consumption.
-For example, demand response may involve reductions actual in electricity consumption ("curtailment") by, for example, temporarily shutting down air conditioning, lighting, or manufacturing production In this case, lines. electricity customers may either cut back on their electricity use or shift their electricity use to a later period of time.
+FERC defines demand response as "a reduction in the consumption of electric energy by customers from their expected consumption in response to an increase in the price of electric energy or to incentive payments designed to induce lower consumption of electric energy."
+In actual operation, demand response may consist of a variety of strategies to reduce electricity consumption.
+For example, demand response may involve actual reductions electricity consumption ("curtailment") by, example, temporarily shutting down air conditioning, lighting, or manufacturing production lines.
+In this case, electricity customers may either cut back on their electricity use or shift their electricity use to a later period of time.